Tel +421 2 45943712, e-mail on ekotox(at)ekotox.eu

 Biocidal Product Authorization Process

-The basic principle in the Biocidal Products Regulation ((EU) No 528/2012 (BPR)).
-Is that a biocidal product (BP) must be authorised before it can be made available on the market or used in the European Union (EU)/European Economic Area (EEA).
+The basic principle in the Biocidal Products Regulation ((EU) No 528/2012 (BPR)) is that a biocidal product (BP) must be authorised before it can be made available on the market or used in the European Union (EU)/European Economic Area (EEA).
 This takes place in two consecutive steps.

-The national authorisation (NA) of a BP is granted by the competent authority of the Member State (MSCA).
-Where the BP will be made available on the market (receiving MS) and is only valid for the approved terms and conditions stated therein.
-To avoid duplication of the evaluation procedure.
-The product authorisation granted in one MS can be recognised in other MS through the mutual recognition procedure.
+The national authorisation (NA) of a BP is granted by the competent authority of the Member State (MSCA) where the BP will be made available on the market (receiving MS) and is only valid for the approved terms and conditions stated therein.
+To avoid duplication of the evaluation procedure, the product authorisation granted in one MS can be recognised in other MS through the mutual recognition procedure.